plgd-dev/doc/content/en/tutorials/create-delete-device-resources.md

 }
 ```

-### Compile and link
+#### Compile and link

-To enable create operation in iotivity-light library compile with CREATE=1 option.
+To enable create operation in iotivity-lite library compile with CREATE=1 option.

 ```make
 make cloud_server CLOUD=1 SECURE=0 CREATE=1
 ```

-### Create a resource
+#### Create a resource

-When you have a cloud backend and cloud_server binary running.
-You can use cloud client to create a resource.
+When you have a cloud backend and a cloud_server binary running, you can use a cloud client to create a resource.

-### Using go grpc client
+#### Create by go grpc client

 Go [grpc client](https://github.com/plgd-dev/cloud/tree/master/bundle/client/grpc) is a simple tool that supports several useful commands we can combine to create a resource.

-1. Use the get command to identify the collection device
+- Use the get command to identify the collection device

 The get command retrieves data of all available devices.
-To correctly call the create command the device id and href properties are necessary.
-In the output find the item with type "oic.wk.col".
+To correctly call the create command the device `id` and `href` properties are necessary.
+In the output find the item with type `oic.wk.col`.

 ```bash
 // retrieves all resources of all devices
 ./grpc -get
 ```

 Output:

 ```json
 ...
 {